da5nsy/ReproducibleResearch/episodes/step2TidyFiles.md

 When multiple people are entering data manually, it may be beneficial to use a survey that fills in a spreadsheet for you.
 This can include dropdown menu items to ensure consistency in certain columns - for example, to eliminate a combination of "Monday, Mon, M, mon".

+TODO example of messy data, how would we make a survey

 # Other useful concepts: